ocervell/gunicorn-opentelemetry-poc/README.md

 ## Installation

-The installation steps below assume you already have a running GKE cluster.
+The installation steps below assumes you already have a running GKE cluster.

 ### Deploy the OpenTelemetry agent